bird-house/birdhouse-docs/docs/source/index.rst

 community.
 The aim of Birdhouse is to make the usage of WPS easy.
 Most of the :term:`OGC`/:term:`WPS` related software comes from the :term:`GeoPython` project.

-Birdhouse is the home of the following WPS components (birds):
+Birdhouse is the home of Web Procssing Services used in climate science and components to support them (the birds).

+WPS client side:

 * :ref:`Phoenix <phoenix:introduction>`: a web-based WPS client with ESGF data access
+* :ref:`Birdy <birdy:introduction>`: a WPS command line tool

+WPS supporting services and libraries:

+* :ref:`Twitcher <twitcher:introduction>`: a simple OWS Security Proxy
 * :ref:`Malleefowl <malleefowl:introduction>`: access to climate data (ESGF, ...) as a service and library

+WPS services and libraries with algorithms used in climate science analysis:

 * :ref:`Flyingpigeon <flyingpigeon:introduction>`: services for the climate impact community
 * :ref:`Hummingbird <hummingbird:introduction>`: provides cdo and cfchecker as a service
 * :ref:`Emu <emu:introduction>`: some example WPS processes
-* :ref:`Birdy <birdy:introduction>`: a WPS command line tool

 You can find the source code of all Birdhouse components on `our GitHub page <http://github.com/bird-house>`_.